htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Release Notes:

-..
-HTCondor version 10.2.3 released on Month Date, 2023.
+- HTCondor version 10.2.3 released on February 21, 2023.

-- HTCondor version 10.2.3 not yet released.

 New Features:

-- Added an attribute to the *condor_schedd* classad that advertises the number of late materialization jobs that have been submitted, but have not yet materialized.
+- Added an attribute to the *condor_schedd* ClassAd that advertises the number of late materialization jobs that have been submitted, but have not yet materialized.
   The new attribute is called ``JobsUnmaterialized`` :jira:`1591`